polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/01 - Introduction.md

 in Hyperlambda, you will still benefit from reading this book, since it allows you to customise Hyper IDE according to your needs.

+The book will also contains lots of information about other relevant subjects, such as HTML, CSS, JavaScript and HTTP.

 ### A guide to the guide

 The book's convention, is created carefully to allow you to understand what is being described.
 First of all,